zetian/Config-Reader/README.md

 # Configurator_cpp
 A simple configuration file handler for c++.
+Now only works on strings.